marcoXbresciani/TKCompanionApp/docs/architecture/Architecture.md

 project.

 Not much of an "architecture":
+* `assets` folder contains static things like fonts and images.
 * `globals` folder contains components that are generally used in all pages, or in at least a couple of them.
+* `i18n` contains the translations.
+* in the `pages` folder there are the actual pages, using sub-folders if a page contains more than one main component.
 * `utils` folder is the same as usual: those are not React components but functions and things that are generally used.
-* in the `pages` folder there are the actual pages, using subfolders if a page contains more than one main component.